KTibow/neotrellis-ha-controller/README.md

 # neotrellis-ha

-Turn an Adafruit Neotrellis M4 and a spare ESP8266/ESP32 into a smart home hub!
+Turn an Adafruit Neotrellis M4 and a spare ESP8266/ESP32 into a smart home hub controller!

 ## Dependencies